 Instructions

 - Push the potatoes through a food mill or mash by hand, leaving no lumps.
-Measure out 3/4 cup of mashed potatoes.
+Measure out 3/4 cup of mashed potatoes and place in the bowl of a stand mixer.
+Discard remaining potatoes or reserve for another use.

-- Turn the dough onto a floured surface and roll to 1/2 inch thickness.
+- Once dough has doubled in size, punch the dough down and turn onto a floured surface.
+Roll to 1/2 inch thickness.

 - Heat a deep skillet or pot with 2 inches of oil to 375 degrees.

-- Fry the donuts in batches (don't overcrowd the pan), flipping as needed until golden brown on both sides.
+- Gently slide the donuts off the parchment sheets and into the hot oil.
+Fry the donuts in batches (don't overcrowd the pan), flipping as needed until golden brown on both sides, about 2-3 minutes.

 - To make the glaze, heat the milk in a small saucepan until warm.
 Remove from the heat and stir in the powdered sugar and vanilla.
 Whisk together to form a glaze.

-- Dunk the warm donuts in the glaze.
-Let sit for 5 minutes to set.
+- Dunk the warm donuts in the glaze and place on the wire rack.
+Let set for 5-10 minutes for glaze to firm up.

 - Serve immediately.